jembi/openhim-mediator-mapping/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/jembi/openhim-mediator-mapping.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/jembi/openhim-mediator-mapping/alerts/)
 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/jembi/openhim-mediator-mapping.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/jembi/openhim-mediator-mapping/context:javascript)

-This Mapping mediator is a POC.
-It's function is to allow data validation, and mapping to allow communication between previously disparate systems.
+The Mapping Mediator's function is to allow data validation, mapping, and orchestration between previously disparate systems.
 What makes it different from other existing mapping mediators is that it is generic.
 Users can define their own validation and mapping schemas for their specific use case.
 This is useful as it opens up Mapping Mediators to users without any coding knowledge.

-Please see our [docs](https://jembi.github.io/openhim-mediator-mapping/docs/setup) for setup more details.
+Please see [our documentation page](https://jembi.github.io/openhim-mediator-mapping) for more details.

 ## Prerequisite